Guardsquare/appsweep-gradle/README.md

 }
 ```

 Note: the dynamic version `latest.release` requires at least Gradle 7.
 If you want to build with an older Gradle version, you need to specify a version number.
+Appsweep must run after Android and Dexguard plugins.

 Next, you need to configure the plugin by providing an API key for your project.